-Probably due to most prototypes' short lifespan of one publication, position controlled servo motors are used, thus lacking capabilities of measuring and controlling of the flow and effort of the system, e.g., tendon tension or actuation force.
+All authors with Continuum Robotics are Laboratory.
+Mathematical Department of and Computational Sciences.
+University of Toronto, Mississauga, L5L Canada reinhard.grassmann@utoronto.ca and effort of the system, e.g., tendon tension or actuation force.
 This limitation further reduces the applicability of inverse dynamic models along with their advantages.
 For example, impedance control or potential field methods cannot be properly utilized.
-We believe that providing torquecontrolled motors facilitates research in advanced control and learning algorithms.
+We believe that providing torque-controlled motors facilitates research in advanced control and learning algorithms.